Ozzie Pozzie Backpackers – 8.9/10

 (We used one night from our YHA e-pack)

 Ozzie Pozzie Backpackers is a fairly small hostel.
 This might be due to the fact that Port Mac is not a very popular stopover for East Coast travellers/backpackers.
 The hostel had a really chilled out vibe, and it was easy to relax.
 I wouldn’t describe it as a party hostel, we didn’t see large groups or drinking games during our stay.
 The interior decor was really cool, with flip-flops (or as Australian’s call them… thongs) nailed along the roof supports, hammocks, hanging dream catchers, balloons, lots of plants and even indoor trees, which made you feel like you were on a tropical resort.
 Staff and guests were all friendly, happy to have a chat but also knew when to just leave you alone to chill.

-Reception was right at the entrance, with big windows to see who’s coming in and out.
-No security doors onto the property itself, but there were warning sign advising ‘guests only’ before entering dorm area – more of a deterrent than and enforcement.
-Key access was required to each room, and locked automatically when closed.
-There was one small locker for each bed (enough for valuable items, laptop etc but couldn’t fit a small backpack in there) which required a padlock, but these were available from front desk for $3.
+The reception was right at the entrance, with big windows to see who’s coming in and out.
+No security doors onto the property itself, but there was a warning sign advising ‘guests only’ before entering the dorm area – more of a deterrent than and enforcement.
+Key access was required to each room and locked automatically when closed.
+There was one small locker for each bed (enough for valuable items, laptop etc but couldn’t fit a small backpack in there) which required a padlock, but these were available from the front desk for $3.
 After the whole lock fiasco we had, we wanted to purchase a new one from reception, but they had run out the day before.

 Overall: I wish we could’ve stayed longer here, it is a great hostel with plenty to do for a few days.
 24 hours wasn’t enough time, and we’ll be back soon!